peacalm/cpp-luaw/README.md

 * If a variable provider is provided, it can automatically seek variabls from provider while evaluate expressions.

-The lib depends only on Lua:
+This lib depends only on Lua:
 * Lua version >= 5.4
 * C++ version >= C++14